Japan is a place rife with opportunities for entrepreneurial people who have the drive to sniff them out.

 Having said that, the Humanities/Int’l Services/Engineer visa is incredibly flexible but also quite restrictive depending on when you first landed in Japan and where you live.
 In some prefectures they expect you to have a full-time job but in others they allow you to part-time it at a bunch of places as long as you are making enough money to pay your bills.
 In Japan, the main thing you have to do is get permission from a government officer at immigration to make sure you can do the work you want to do.
-If they give you the hanko (stamp), nobody is going to question that.
+If they give you the hanko (stamp), you’re good.

 When I decided I wanted to do this I spoke to a lawyer and went to immigration ready to hand in a form called 資格外活動の許可, or “Application for Permission to Engage in Activity other than that Permitted under the Status of Residence Previously Granted”.
 A mouthful I know.
 The details (in English) can be found here.
-This would allow me to do work other than what my visa was for.
-When I went to hand the form in, I was told that my visa already allowed me to do web design work as it comes under the same category as “engineer” because it is software engineering.
+This would allow me to do work other than what my visa was for, and for freelancers that means just about everything.
+If you want to do some photography, a bit of web design work and some part-time teaching, you’ll probably need special permissions for all three.